 - Heredity and hormonal imbalance: Heredity and hormonal imbalance, mostly caused during pregnancy, are the main reasons behind melasma.
 This pigmentation disorder is given the name of “pregnancy mask” because it usually appears during pregnancy because of hormonal changes.

-- Excessive sun exposure: Prolonged sun exposure is also one of the causes of melasma as sun triggers the production of melanin in the skin.
+- Excessive sun exposure: Prolonged sun exposure is also one of the causes of melasma as the sun triggers the production of melanin in the skin.

-- Certain medications: Certain medications such as contraceptives, tetracycline and anti-malarial drugs derived from quinine may also cause melasma.
+- Certain medications: Certain medications such as contraceptives, tetracycline, and anti-malarial drugs derived from quinine may also cause melasma.

 Treatments for Melasma

 Many treatment options are available for melasma.
-These options include topical medications, laser treatments and skin care treatments.
+These options include topical medications, laser treatments, and skincare treatments.
 Here, we will discuss the most effective options for treating melasma.

 Laser treatment: A number of lasers have been used for the treatment of melasma.
 Alexandrite laser is mostly used for treating melasma.
-However, fractional CO2 laser is also a suitable option.
+However, the fractional CO2 laser is also a suitable option.
 Laser is effective in breaking down the pigment that is accumulated even in the deeper layers of skin.
 It uses intense, focused light to break down the dark pigment in the skin.
-When done properly, lasers have best results for melasma treatment.
+When done properly, lasers have the best results for melasma treatment.

 IPL (Intense Pulsed Light) therapy: IPL is the most effective treatment for melasma.
 Unlike lasers, IPL uses intense broadband light to break down the dark pigment and reduce melasma.
-Although, IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
+Although IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
 Besides melasma, IPL is effective for treating freckles and age spots too.

-If you also want to get rid of melasma, visit Dubai Cosmetic Surgery® now with full confidence.
+If you also want to get rid of melasma, visit Dubai Cosmetic Surgery Clinic now with full confidence.
 We have highly experienced laser and skincare experts on board.
 Getting treatment in our clinic will not only improve the appearance of melasma but will prevent future recurrence as well.
 So, don’t delay scheduling a free consultation with our experts.
 It takes less than a minute to fill the consultation form given below.